Mickey Rooney

-Mickey Rooney (born Joseph Yule Jr.; other pseudonym Mickey Maguire; September 23, 1920 – April 6, 2014) was an American actor.
-In a career spanning nine decades, he appeared in more than 300 films and was among the last surviving stars of the silent-film era.
+Mickey Rooney (born Ninnian Joseph Yule Jr.; other pseudonym Mickey Maguire; September 23, 1920 – April 6, 2014) was an American actor.
+In a career spanning nearly nine decades, he appeared in more than 300 films and was among the last surviving stars of the silent-film era.
 He was the top box-office attraction from 1939 to 1941, and one of the best-paid actors of that era.
-At the height of a career marked by declines and comebacks, Rooney performed the role of Andy Hardy in a series of 16 films in the 1930s and 1940s that epitomized mainstream United States self-image.
+At the height of a career ultimately marked by declines and comebacks, Rooney performed the role of Andy Hardy in a series of 16 films in the 1930s and 1940s that epitomized the mainstream United States self-image.

-At the peak of his career between ages 15 and 25, he made 43 films, and was one of MGM's most consistently successful actors.
+At the peak of his career between ages 15 and 25, he made 43 films, and was one of Metro-Goldwyn-Mayer's most consistently successful actors.
 A versatile performer, he became a celebrated character actor later in his career.
 Laurence Olivier once said he considered Rooney "the best there has ever been".
 Clarence Brown, who directed him in two of his earliest dramatic roles in National Velvet and The Human Comedy, said Rooney was "the closest thing to a genius" with whom he had ever worked.
 He won a Golden Globe Award in 1982 and an Emmy Award in the same year for the title role in a television movie Bill and was awarded the Academy Honorary Award in 1982.